 Remember to choose greens that will not immediately wilt.
 You can even choose to use artificial plants so your runner will last through the season.
 Research to ensure that the combination of greens that you use will retain their shape instead of flattening out soon after the table runner is complete.
 Add more texture and a rich brown hue to your greenery by adding in some decorative pine cones!

 How to Set a Table

-In order to properly set your table you will need an outdoor dining set designed to accommodate your guests without sacrificing comfort and legroom.
-When you’re finally ready to entertain friends and family in the comfort of your backyard this fall read our extensive guide to choose the perfect outdoor dining set for you.
+In order to properly set your table, you will need an outdoor dining set designed to accommodate your guests without sacrificing comfort and legroom.
+When you’re finally ready to entertain friends and family in the comfort of your backyard this fall, read our extensive guide to choosing the perfect outdoor dining set for you.

 View our collections and decide how you are going to transform your space into a welcoming and relaxing spot to kick back and eat some delicious grub.
 If you have trouble deciding simply send us an email at firstname.lastname@example.org with your questions.